 September 26, 2012 2 Comments

 I like horsetails.
-Living Equisetum stands alone representing an entire class of land plants, and one could argue that it is the most successful genus of vascular plant in the world.
-Species are found on every continent except Antarctica.
-[Note: Equisetum is introduced in Australia today, but extinct sphenopsids including Equisetum grew there during the Mesozoic, as is also the case for Antarctica.]
+Equisetum stands alone representing an entire class of land plants, and one could argue that it is the most successful genus of vascular plant in the world.
+It can be found on every continent except Antarctica.
+[Note: Equisetum is introduced in Australia today, but extinct sphenopsids including Equisetum grew there during the Mesozoic, as is the case for Antarctica.]
 Studies of well-preserved fossils from the Early Cretaceous and Jurassic have shown that they have been doing basically the same thing for ~150 million years (Stanich et al. 2009; Channing et al. 2011); and Triassic (~225Ma) compression fossils suggest the genus may be older.
 Fossil evidence demonstrates that Equisetum is probably the oldest living genus of vascular plant.

 Living and extinct horsetails are easily recognized by their distinct jointed stems with whorls of leaves and sometimes branches borne at the joints (nodes).
 The spore-producing structures are aggregated into a strobilus or cone.